-- (1) For management purposes, the Group is consisted of business units on the basis of product characteristics and services, and has three reportable operating segments as follows: - a.
+- (1) For management purposes, the Group is consisted of business units on the basis of product characteristics and services, and has four reportable operating segments as follows: - a.
 Diodes: Manufacture and sale the wafers, power components and control module. - b.
-Solar: Sales of electricity. - c.
+Power IC and components: research and development, design and manufacture and technology consultation of power IC, field effect transistors and fast recovery diodes. - c.
+Solar: Sales of electricity. - d.
 Others: Lithium battery management system designed and manufactured.